iprebeg/earthworm/README.md

 earthworm
 =========

-LKM and userland tool, used to alter sys_call_table, replace unlinkat syscall with one that does nothing for specified user
+LKM and userland tool, used to alter sys_call_table, replace unlinkat syscall with one that makes rm command behave funny.

 This should not be used in any production environment as it may bring the system down to panic().